 The David Thomas Award is a prize for outstanding film graduates from The University of Brighton.

 The award aims to help graduating students with a passion for filmmaking, transition from education to industry through a mix of bursaries, mentorships and training.
-The main part of the prize is a cash bursary of £250 and a mentorship scheme with The Progress Film Company, allowing you to explore different roles within the industry and produce a short film of your own.
+The main part of the prize is a cash bursary of £250 and a mentorship scheme with The Progress Film Company, allowing you to produce a short film of your own.

 2014 - Beth Sabey